After 5 Years As Pope, Francis' Charismatic Image Has Taken Some Hits

 But last month, the retired archbishop of Hong Kong, Cardinal Joseph Zen, made his opposition to the China-Vatican negotiations known on Facebook.
 He accused the Vatican of "selling out" and warned that "a church enslaved by the government is no real Catholic Church."

-Underground Catholics, who have risked persecution and arrest for worshiping illegally, fear a deal would further curb their independence.
+Underground Catholics, who have risked persecution and arrest for worshipping illegally, fear a deal would further curb their independence.

 The Rev. Bernardo Cervellera, a China expert and director of the AsiaNews Agency, echoes those fears.
 He worries about what will happen if the pope is not granted a greater say in naming Chinese bishops.